zerotier/lf/README.md

 525,600 is non-coincidentally the number of minutes in one year.
 To generate a pulse the owner of a record computes and broadcasts hash N in the record's pulse hash chain where N equals 525,600 minus the number of minutes that have elapsed since the record's timestamp.
 Any node can verify the validity of a pulse by hashing the pulse M times where M equals the number of minutes being signaled by the pulse and verifying that the result equals the record's *PulseToken*.
 Since pulses can only work up to one year since a record's original timestamp, after one year a new record containing the same data will have to be made.
 The pulse feature reduces the frequency of full record rewrites for liveness messaging from once-per-minute or once-per-few-minutes to once-per-year.

-This is effectively the same as the [S/KEY](https://en.wikipedia.org/wiki/S/KEY) one-time password scheme originally invented by cryptographier Leslie Lamport, only in this case passwords signify timestamps.
+This is effectively the same as the [S/KEY](https://en.wikipedia.org/wiki/S/KEY) one-time password scheme originally invented by cryptographier Leslie Lamport, only in this case each one-time password indicates a timestamp.

 Pulses are extremely lightweight.
 They consist of a 64-bit hash plus three bytes for the minute count.
 Ten million objects could signal liveness with one minute resolution and consume only 1.8 megabytes per second of bandwidth (1.8% of a one gigabit connection).
 A billion objects would require a bit more than two gigabits of bandwidth.
-(There are sharding mechanisms that could be used if traffic ever actually gets this heavy.)
+If scalability of the pulse mechanism becomes a concern broadcasting could be replaced by a sharded or DHT-like pulse signaling algorithm.

 This lightness comes at a cost of some security.
-A 64-bit hash is not sufficient to prevent a determined attacker with a lot of compute power or storage from falsifying pulse messages, but the cost is high enough to deter casual or mass scale abuse.
-If you need to convey liveness information with a higher level of security than that offered by the pulse mechanism, this must be done by either refreshing records or using some out-of-band challenge-response mechanism to verify that pulse information is actually correct.
-If pulses are being used to advertise the liveness of a service or client, this is usually fairly trivial.
-Simply check that the client or service is actually alive.
+A 64-bit hash is not sufficient to prevent a determined attacker with large amount of compute power or storage from falsifying pulse messages, but the cost is high enough to deter casual or mass scale abuse.
+If you need to convey liveness information with a higher level of security than that offered by the pulse mechanism, a secondary check must be employed.
+Since pulses typically signal liveness the simplest approach would be to directly verify liveness by querying the object or service in question before concluding definitively that it is alive.

 On the public network there's a record called `pulse.test` that can be used to test pulses.
 Try `./lf -json get pulse.test` to output verbose JSON information about this record: